sparkle-project/sparkle-project.github.io/documentation/delta-updates/index.md

 * Do not make unnecessary modifications to files.
 Compare the contents of the prior and new versions of your app and verify that you've only changed what you expect within your app bundle.
 Running `BinaryDelta --verbose` will show a diff of what has changed.
 * Content that you expect to change in an update should be stored in separate files from content that you don't expect to change.
 This reduces the size of the delta update and increases its install speed.
 * Avoid renaming files or folders.
 Our version 3 delta format has heuristics for tracking when files are moved around in some cases however.

+### Metadata Specification

+Binary delta updates do not support and will reject the following metadata:

+* Access control lists (ACLs) in either the old or new application.
+* Extended attributes containing code signing information in either the old or new application.
+This can be resolved by properly structuring your application such that data and code are placed in the correct directories per [Code Signing in Depth guide](https://developer.apple.com/library/archive/technotes/tn2206/_index.html#//apple_ref/doc/uid/DTS40007919-CH1-TNTAG201).
+Only mach-o binaries should embed code signing information.
+* Applying diffs on file systems (like FAT) that do not support file permissions and have every file marked as `0777` are not supported.

+Binary delta updates will pass but ignore or warn about the following metadata:

+* Extended attributes changes on files are not preserved and are just ignored.
+* File permissions on symbolic links that are not `0755` are ignored, and `0755` will always be used instead.
+A warning will be issued.
+Some filesystems, eg Linux ones, do not support file permissions on symbolic links.
+* Irregular file permissions on files that are not `0755` or `0644` will be respected, but a warning may be issued (from Sparkle 2.1 onwards).

+Binary delta updates do support the following meta changes:

+* File permission changes.
+* File type (regular, symbolic link, directory) changes.
+* File case (from `foo` -> `FOO`) changes.
+* HFS+ or file system level compression in the version 3 format.
+If files from the old bundle are detected to be using this type of compression, then we apply HFS+ compression onto the new app in its entirety via `ditto --hfsCompression` (i.e, we don't track this compression on a per file basis).